ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 <a name="folder"></a>

 # The folder structure 🏢

-  Here you have the project structure that I use, in every node.js REST API Service that I built.
+  Here is the node.js project structure that I'm talking about.

+  I use this in every REST API service that I build, let's see in details what every component do.

   ```md
   src